-Running a small business in the unsure times of the pandemic, supply chain problems, unstable labor market, and high inflation is a real challenge.
+Running a small business back in the unsure times of the pandemic, supply chain problems, unstable labor market, and now high inflation is a real challenge.
 A challenge that can bring a lot of stress and frustration.
 Many consider closing their business because of constantly growing economic and psychological costs.
 It is a rather pessimistic vision that for some can become a reality.
-However, learn how you can run a small business in times of high inflation rates and still make money.
+However, learn how you can run a small business in times of high inflation rates and still make money in 2023.

 How Does Inflation Influence Small Businesses?